-The Regional District of Okanagan-Similkameen (RDOS) will be conducting a routine inspection and cleaning of two of the treated water storage reservoirs in Naramata during the week of February 28, 2023.
-The RDOS is providing this Information Notice to all Naramata water system users as there is the potential for a change in water quality during the period of this work.
+The Regional District of Okanagan-Similkameen (RDOS) will be conducting a routine inspection and cleaning of the treated water storage reservoir at the Naramata Water Treatment Plant during the week of March 3, 2025.
+The RDOS is providing this Information Notice to all Naramata water system users because, due to this work, there is potential for a change in water quality.

-People that are seeking additional protection (such as those with health concerns) are advised to consider using a safe alternate source of water or to boil the water during this period.
+People who are seeking additional protection, such as those with health concerns, are advised to consider using a safe alternate source of water or to boil their water during this period.

-All customers may notice elevated levels of chlorine in the water during this period.
+Customers may notice elevated levels of chlorine in the water during this period.

-No interruptions of service are expected, however the RDOS does encourage all residents to conserve water during this time.
+No interruptions of service are expected, however, the RDOS does encourage all residents to conserve water during this time.

-The RDOS would also like to remind all business owners/operators (hotels, motels, bed and breakfasts, restaurants, wineries, stores, etc.) and public facilities operators that it is the responsibility of said establishments to notify their customers of this Information Notice.
+The RDOS would also like to remind all business owners/operators (hotels, motels, bed and breakfasts, restaurants, wineries, stores) and public facilities operators that it is the responsibility of said establishments to notify their customers of this Information Notice.

-For further information, please contact the Utilities Department at (250) 490-4106, (250) 490-4135 or toll free at 1-877-610-3737.
+For further information, please contact RDOS Public Works at 250-490-4135 or toll-free at 1-877-610-3737.